-7. Take the ferry to Capri.
-Napoli is perfectly positioned as a port city and launching point for adventures, like Pompeii, Capri, and other islands like Cagliari or Palermo.
+Napoli is perfectly positioned as a port city and launching point for some island adventures, to such beauties as Capri, Cagliari, and Palermo.
 With white washed homes dotting the hillside and mosaic tiled walkways lined with lemon trees, Capri is a blissful retreat from the hustle and bustle of city life in Napoli.
-Take the ferry out for a day trip, or the weekend if your pockets are deep enough!
-Take a boat tour around the Faraglioni rock formations jutting out of the water, walk along the trail out to Arco Naturale, and sip espresso in the Piazza Umberto.
+Take the ferry out to Capri for a day trip, or the weekend if you can!
+An exercise in contradictions, Capri is famous both for its rugged landscape shaped by the seas and for its upscale shopping and lifestyle.
+Once you’re out on Capri, take a boat tour around the Faraglioni rock formations jutting out of the water, walk along the trail out to Arco Naturale, and sip espresso in the Piazza Umberto.
 Capri will certainly charm you!